+What’s in a name?
+When it comes to English surnames, they are based on physical attributes, trades, or place names.
+There are over 45,000 different ones!
 So what’s the history behind British names?
 Does the Royal Family play a part in names?
-What are the most common English family names?
-Let’s dive into it.
+What are the most popular British last names?
+Let’s dive into it!

-History of “Great Britain”
+History of the Name “Great Britain”

-The Royal Family: The Past and the Present
+The Royal Family: Past and Present

 Once upon a time, every country had royal families.
 This was to develop a history with their country’s roots and to show the value of family and unity, especially in times of war.
 Over time, countries started to grow out of this “royal family” thing.
 Britain didn’t.